ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Check**: Works.

-### 4: SQL injection only happens server-side, right? (easy)
+### 4: SQL Injection (easy)
 The *Messages* functionality allows to send and receive messages to/from the bank.
 The messages are cached locally on the device so that they can be viewed even if there's no network connection.
 As the app can be used by different users on the same device, messages of multiple users may be cached.
-Therefore, for configentiality reasons, a user should only get access to his own messages.
+Therefore, for confidentiality reasons, a user should only get access to his own messages.
 Unfortunately, this was not implemented correctly.

 **Goal:** Abuse the search field to get access to messages of other users on the same device.

-Works, but The five predefined messages should by form sender (Alice, right side) and from bank /Bob, left side).
+**Check**: Works, but The five predefined messages should by form sender (Alice, right side) and from bank /Bob, left side).
 Also, formatting is not good.

-### 5: Clipboard danger
+### 5: Clipboard danger (easy/medium)

-Works
+DIBA allows to load a payment slip from the SD-Card.
+You can assume that the user receives the payment slip by e-mail from where it can be copied to the SD-Card so it can be imported in DIBA.
+By selecting *Transfer Payment Slip*, one can copy data from the payment slip (e.g., the recipient) to the corresponding field of the payment using standard the standard Android copy-paste functionality.
+Assuming an attacker controls another app on the device, he can get access to possibly sensitive payment data copied by the user.

+**Goal (easy):** As a proof of concept, try to get access to copied payment data by using any other of the apps available on the Android system.

+**Goal (medium):** Develop an app that logs all data that is copied in other apps (which obviously includes copied payment data).

+**Check**: Works, replace Payslip => Payment Slip

 ### 6: Default exported content provider